SWaYoung/LetterSystem/README.md

     - By typing in "P", it wil call ProcessLetters() to process and combine letters.
   - Clean up (C):
     - By typing in "C", it will delete everything newly created inside CombineLetters folder.
+    - There are already some sample letters in the CombinedLetters folder, run the Clean up first if you want.
   - End simulator and clean up (E):
     - By typing in "E", it will delete everything newly created inside CombineLetters folder and end the app.
     - It's recommanded to end the app using this action.